rfrazier716/rfrazier716.github.io/posts/rust-fizzbuzz.rst

 At this point pulling out the above Fizzbuzz will knock any interviewer's socks clean off... or they'll be annoyed that you've spend so much time on such an easy question, could go either way.
 But we're not here to please an imaginary interviewer!
 We're writing the most idiomatic Fizzbuzz in the history of Rust, so let's add one more "*totally unnecessary in this context but useful in general*" feature: Generic Types.

-Up until now we've used :code:`i32` as the base type for all things fizzbuzz.
+Up until now we've used :code:`i32` as the base type for all things Fizzbuzz.
 It's a safe bet for general integers, having a range of >4 billion, but will it always be the *right* choice for our program?
-If fizzbuzz will only ever use positive numbers, you may as well use an unsigned int.
+If Fizzbuzz will only ever use positive numbers, you may as well use an unsigned int.
 If you only ever need to calculate up to 100, 32-bits is overkill and you're better off with :code:`u8`.
 Instead of trying to predict the end use-case, we want to write our trait implementation such that the main function can call it with *any* integer type, and an appropriate trait method is called.

 Rust solves this issue with `generics <https://doc.rust-lang.org/book/ch10-01-syntax.html>`_.
 Instead of defining a function for a specific type, the programmer defines a set of traits that the type **must** implement.
 Generics are one of Rust's *zero-cost abstractions*, and provide flexibility while incurring `no overhead at runtime <https://doc.rust-lang.org/book/ch10-01-syntax.html#performance-of-code-using-generics>`_.